 Some of you may be wondering what the heck your first class is going to be like.
-You might be a little bit nervous and apprehensive, or you might be super excited and can’t wait.
+You might be a little bit nervous and apprehensive, or you might be super excited and can't wait.
 Either way I am sure you probably have a few questions going around in your head.
 Am I going to be able to do it?
 Will I be strong enough?
 What are we going to be doing?
-Well don’t worry because every first class you do in anything can involve a little bit of apprehension.
+Well don't worry because every first class you do in anything can involve a little bit of apprehension and we have excellent teachers who are going to help you every step of the way.
 So just bring an open mind and a great upbeat, positive, enthusiastic attitude and I can assure you everything will be just fine.

-I love it when people start laughing and realising it’s actually really good fun!
+I love it when people start laughing and realising it's such good fun!

-My favourite part of teaching is seeing the transformation happen – people arriving all nervous and perhaps even a little scared of the class ahead, but as soon as people start getting into it and realising that actually this aerial stuff is really good fun.
-They start to feel like a kid again – hanging upside down, swinging about in the air – sort of similar to being back in a playground.
-Only this time it’s an adult playground!
-All the nerves have disappeared and instead there is laughter, big smiles and squeals of delight.
+My favourite part of teaching is seeing the transformation happen - people arriving all nervous and perhaps even a little worried about what they'll be doing in the the class ahead.
+But as soon as they start getting into it and realising that actually this aerial stuff is really good fun.
+They start to feel like a kid again - hanging upside down, swinging about in the air - sort of similar to being back in a playground.
+Only this time it's an adult playground!
+All the nerves have disappeared and instead there is laughter, big smiles and squeals and screams of delight.
 By the end of class everyone is usually feeling quite exhilarated and wanting more!

-Ten things to expect in your first class
+Ten things to expect from you first class

 1.)
 You'll probably find out that doing aerial is not so easy as it first looks.
 If it was easy then it wouldn’t be half as cool and everybody would be doing it!
 Aerial is challenging and that is why we love it so much!
 It is such a satisfying feeling when you actually start to feel comfortable up there dangling about and pulling some badass tricks.
 But it's definitely not like that at the beginning.
 Everybody has to start somewhere and the beginning is always the hardest bit.